adamokasha/algorithms-data-structures/data-structures/sll/sll.md

 ### Get Method

-Returns a node at a given index.
+Returns the node at a given index.

 #### Implementation Overview